Linuxfabrik/monitoring-plugins/check-plugins/php-fpm-status/README.md

                         unreachable or whose status JSON cannot be parsed.
                         Saturation and slow-request thresholds are unaffected.
                         Default: warn
-  --test TEST           For unit tests.
-Needs "path-to-stdout-file,path-to-
-                        stderr-file,expected-retc".
-Can be specified multiple
+  --test TEST           ==SUPPRESS== Can be specified multiple times; each
-                        times; each entry maps to the URL at the same position.
+                        entry maps to the URL at the same position.
   --timeout TIMEOUT     Network timeout in seconds.
 Default: 8 (seconds) -u, --url URL         PHP-FPM status page URL.
 Can be specified multiple
                         times to check several pools on the same host; each